redis/redis-io/views/documentation.md

 Redis' durability.
 * [Redis Administration](/topics/admin): Selected administration topics.
 * [Security](/topics/security): An overview of Redis security.
+* [Redis Access Control Lists](/topics/acl): Starting with version 6 Redis supports ACLs.
+It is possible to configure users able to run only selected commands and able to access only specific key patterns.
 * [Encryption](/topics/encryption): How to encrypt Redis client-server communication.
 * [Signals Handling](/topics/signals): How Redis handles signals.
 * [Connections Handling](/topics/clients): How Redis handles clients connections.